• Best 30lb Reels for Saltwater Fishing

 Matching Your Reel to a Surf Rod

 Your reel and rod need to balance.
-A heavy reel on a light rod is fatiguing; a light reel on a heavy rod feels unbalanced.
+A heavy reel on a light rod is fatiguing.
+A light reel on a heavy rod feels unbalanced.
 Here are the standard pairings:

 SetupReelRodTarget